TR4V0LT4/rainfall/bonus0/walkthrough.md

 Key Observations:

-The program reads two inputs (- prompts), concatenates them into local_3a (42 bytes in C code), and prints the result.
+The program reads two inputs (- prompts), concatenates them into combined (42 bytes in C code), and prints the result.
 The output shows the shellcode, padding (A’s), and the address 0xbfffe6d0, followed by whoami returning bonus1, indicating a successful shell with bonus1 privileges.
 The password for bonus1 is retrieved, confirming the exploit worked.